saylordotorg/course_engl409/Unit04.md

+---
+layout: default
+title: "ENGL409: Dante"
+course_description: "A detailed introduction to the life and historical and cultural contexts of the Italian poet Dante Alighieri, including a close examination of his masterpiece The Divine Comedy."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Paradiso** <span id="4"></span>
 *We will conclude the course with the final section of* The Divine Comedy*, in which Beatrice guides the poet through spheres of heaven,